Datavault-UK/automate-dv/docs/satellites.md

 ### Next steps

 We have now created a staging layer and a hub, link and satellite.
-We'll be bringing new table structures in future releases.
-We'll also be releasing material which demonstrates these examples in a live environment soon!
+Next we will ook at transactional links.